Seán Hogan: Soloheadbeg

 On 21 January 1919, Dan Breen, Seán Treacy, Séumas Robinson, Hogan, Tadhg Crowe, Patrick McCormack, Patrick O'Dwyer and Michael Ryan helped to ignite the conflict that was to become the Irish War of Independence.
 They shot dead two members of the Royal Irish Constabulary (RIC) – Constables McDonnell and O’Connell – during the ambush in County Tipperary.
-The RIC men were transporting gelignite explosives, when they were called on to surrender they took up firing positions but were shot dead by the ambush party.
+The RIC men were transporting gelignite explosives, and when they were called on to surrender they took up firing positions but were shot dead by the ambush party.
 As a result of the action, South Tipperary was placed under martial law and declared a Special Military Area under the Defence of the Realm Act.
 Treacy, Breen and Hogan took the cart and hid the explosives and immediately 'went on the run'.
 They met up again with Robinson a few weeks later and "the big four" as they were referred to in Ireland at the time, remained in hiding over the coming months, moving from house to house of sympathisers or sleeping-in-the-rough in the countryside.

 A large police and military manhunt was launched to find them.
 A thousand-pound reward was offered for information leading to their capture, this was later raised to ten thousand pounds.
-The Police Gazette, ‘The Hue and Cry' regularly published accurate descriptions of the wanted men.
+The Police Gazette, 'The Hue and Cry' regularly published accurate descriptions of the wanted men.
 The houses of known or suspected nationalists were ransacked by the RIC.
 Relatives and friends of the men on the run were a particular target.

 "By February, 1919, the R.I.C. were very bitter because none of us had been captured and I got reports of torture to civilians, including Hogan's and Breen's relatives."

-Hogan’s younger brother Matthew, aged 15, was imprisoned with his school friend John Connors and his brother Tim Connors (aged 11) whose father worked on Seán Treacy's mother's farm, for 3 months without trial, on the suspicion that they knew where Seán and the others were.
-Hogan’s mother was also imprisoned for a period in an attempt to extract information.
+Hogan's younger brother Matthew, aged 15, was imprisoned with his school friend John Connors and his brother Tim Connors (aged 11) whose father worked on Seán Treacy's mother's farm, for 3 months without trial, on the suspicion that they knew where Seán and the others were.
+Hogan's mother was also imprisoned for a period in an attempt to extract information.

 Treacy and Robinson travelled to Dublin and met with Michael Collins who offered to arrange for them and Breen and Hogan to escape to America.
 They rejected the offer and told Collins they would remain in Ireland and continue the fight.